Problem Statement:

 Create the packages and start your first process:

-For MCP process to pick up your new process, you need to create a service that implements ProcessDefinitionFactory and override getName method to provide the process name to show under the list of process.
+For the MCP process to pick up your new process, you need to create a service that implements ProcessDefinitionFactory and override the getName method to provide the process name to show under the list of processes.

 createProcessDefinitionInstance to create a new instance of this process.